Do Harvard style academic essays use references?

 – Highlight when the Harvard style should be used by students

 – Discuss the importance of analysing source types, source details and reference elements when forming references

 Knowing the ins and outs of referencing is an important aspect of academic writing, but it is one that may also seem tedious or unnecessarily complicated to EAP students.
 While there are many referencing management software on the market to help with forming citations, endnotes and references, these programmes are rarely accurate enough to achieve a high grade in an academic assignment.
 And then there are different referencing styles for students to learn too, with Harvard and Chicago being some of the most popular.

-To demystify the process somewhat, we look specifically at how to form references and reference lists in the Harvard style in this short two-lesson course.
-Focussing on the broader concepts (Lesson 1) as well as the most nuanced aspects of formatting (Lesson 2), we answer the most common and helpful queries about Harvard referencing, offering authentic examples and activities to help guide the reader, measure progress and improve English proficiency.
+To demystify the process somewhat, we look specifically at how to form references and reference lists in the Harvard style in this short two-chapter reader.
+Focussing on the broader concepts (Chapter 1) as well as the most nuanced aspects of formatting (Chapter 2), we answer the most common and helpful queries about Harvard referencing, offering authentic examples and activities to help guide the reader, measure progress and improve English proficiency.